Harvard Extension Courses in Environmental Studies

 Sustainability Leadership for the Twenty-First Century

-This course is designed to enhance individual change agency skills as applied to a variety of organizational contexts including education, business, government, nonprofit, church, and community.
+To inspire and enable people to lead effective change towards environmental sustainability, this course is designed to enhance individual change agency skills as applied to a variety of organizational contexts (education, business, government, nonprofit, church, and community).
 The course explores what change leadership for sustainability is and guides students to advance their related capabilities, competencies, and strategies.
 The personal, interpersonal, organizational, and technical dimensions of change leadership for sustainability are addressed.
 A variety of specific case studies and examples of sustainability in practice, including everything from green building design and renewable energy to environmental purchasing are explored.
 Interdependencies between finance, politics, relationships, capacity building, and technology are discussed.
 Students leave with an experiential knowledge of change management because they are required to complete a project involving a real-life change leadership project of their choice.
+Students typically find this project to be both deeply rewarding and central to the development of their knowledge and confidence as change managers.

 ENVR E-119d Section 1 (24776)